EDITOR’S NOTE—you can now watch an ITGV of my nighttime skincare routine HERE!

 - Sanitas Papaya Pineapple Mask ($33)—one to two times a week, once I wash my makeup off, I put this mask on in the shower in lieu of using my Dermalogica microfoliant.
 It is so good at removing the dead skin and decongesting your skin so that your products can really soak in.

-My morning skincare routine is a lot simpler—I wash my face, put on a Vitamin C serum (I am testing a few right now, will report back!), and then mix a few of these Coola Full-Spectrum Sun Silk Drops with one of the moisturizers above.
+My morning skincare routine is a lot simpler—I wash my face, put on a Vitamin C serum (I like the Ole Henrisken Truth Serum!), and then mix a few of these Coola Full-Spectrum Sun Silk Drops with one of the moisturizers above.
 I let all those products sit for a few minutes, and then do my makeup.

 I would love to know what skincare products you swear by, as I am always looking to try new ones!
 Feel free to drop me a comment below if you have any questions about my skincare routine—this is something I love to talk about!